rpavilanis/shipping-service/README.md

 ## Project Baseline
 When you've accomplished all of the baseline requirements, please issue a PR back to the bEtsy team's fork.
 We will review and merge your baseline, but you don't need to wait for that to happen before helping your classmates and moving on to the project requirements.

-### The baseline requirements are...
-- a ruby-gemset and ruby-version.
+### Baseline Requirements
+- a Ruby gemset that locks the Ruby version to 2.3.1
-- a new rails 4.2.5 application.
+- a new Rails 4.2.6 application, configured to use Postgres as its database.
-- [rspec](https://github.com/rspec/rspec-rails) setup in document format (hint: use a .rspec config file and the `rspec_rails` gem)
-- [factory_girl](https://github.com/thoughtbot/factory_girl_rails) included and set up to work with rspec
 - [simplecov](https://github.com/colszowka/simplecov) for code coverage reporting
 - create a NEW fork from the original bEtsy team's fork
   - your team will work on the new fork and issue PRs back to the original team's fork rather than the project master